 One Zo Tapioca

-A relatively new addition to Toronto, One Zo Tapioca is famous for making their own in-house tapioca for their bubble teas.
+One Zo Tapioca is famous for making its own in-house tapioca for its bubble teas.
 The tea shop has a ton of different bubble tea flavour combinations and various types of homemade tapioca to add in.
 If you arrive at the right time, you’ll be able to watch the tapioca being made right in the window!

 What are some of your favourite tea joints in Toronto?
 Share them in the comments below so I can give them a try!